kevr/kevr.0cost.org/README.md

 - Generating a truly secret `SECRET_KEY` for [portfolio/settings.py](portfolio/settings.py).
 - Setting `DEBUG` to `False` in [portfolio/settings.py](portfolio/settings.py).

+Before you run a server in production, you'll need to collect staticfiles for **nginx** to use.

+    $ python3 manage.py collectstatic

 ## License

 This project operates under the [MIT Public License](LICENSE).